newgenesys/7web17-3/README.md

 ### Clone the repo with git clone  and open the html file 'honorezemagho-lesson-19-json'

 ### To access it, just open the console and you will see the output or to access it outside the console, use the variable (newJournal)

+# Robot (Type and Run)

+## Simple Robot who deliver packages with efficient and more efficient method.
+Run robot.html and see the console